barcek/phns/README.md

 ##### Other iterables

-Note that the builders pass to the `-Iter` classes only lists, tuples, sets, frozensets and bytearrays as the testing covers these types.
-For other iterables, instantiate direct, modifying if need be, or add the new type to the reference list in 'phns/builder.py'.
+Note that the builders pass to the `-Iter` classes only lists, tuples, sets, frozensets and bytearrays.

+For strings, to allow individual character mapping, it is possible to:

+- instantiate an `-Iter` class directly
+- set the `as_iter` keyword argument of the builder to `True`
+- use the corresponding `phnew` shorthand, either `f:.` or `pf:.`

+For other iterables, the above may also be possible, along with adding the new type to the reference list in 'phns/builder.py', in each case potentially with modifications.
 Pull requests are welcome.

 #### Shorthands